A guide to the latest stop on the Brexit journey

 The Government has made it clear that they intend to appeal the decision of the High Court.
 The Supreme Court will therefore hear the appeal on 5th- 8th December, with judgment being handed down a few weeks later.
 This could mean that we are waiting until January 2017 to hear the final verdict and, if this is the case, this will further push back the Governments plans to trigger Article 50, which Theresa May has already promised to invoke by the end of March next year.

-Are there any other possible consequences?
+Are there any other possible consequences of Brexit?

 Further complications may arise if this is the final decision, as it will not be clear whether Parliament will be required to consider complex legislation prior to granting its approval.
 Considering the fact that the majority of MPs voted to Remain, it could even lead to an early general election if Parliament’s approval cannot be obtained.

 The Scottish government has also now announced that it is to seek to intervene against the UK government’s appeal and is expected to argue that the consent of the Scottish Parliament should also be sought before Article 50 is triggered.
 The biggest immediate consequence of this is again potential delays.
-On top of the existing appeals, this could see the March timetable completely thrown out the window.
+On top of the existing appeals, this could see the March timetable for Brexit completely thrown out the window.